 We (aka my son) cleaned it off as best we could, but it still left a large discolored area on the wall that needed to be painted over.
 So this past weekend I decided to finally tackle painting this room and it looks so much better!!

 1. Prep Work done properly is how you get a good paint job done fast.
 To prepare, I wiped down all the baseboards and walls to get any grease and grime off.
 I used baby wipes, but a simple washcloth and water will do the trick too!
 Then I taped off any areas that needed to be taped.
-I don't love taping but it is important especially around floors and built in furniture you don't plan to remove.
+I don't love taping but it is important especially around floors and built-in furniture you don't plan to remove.
 We also removed light switch and electrical outlet faceplates and door stoppers.
 And all wall art and nails came down too.

 This is a great little tool because you can suck paint up into the handle and dispense it directly onto the pad as needed.